vigoo/zio-akka-service-template/README.md

 ## Bootstrap

-The dependencies follow the style of ZIO, for example:
+The dependencies follow the _module pattern_ of ZIO, for example:

 ```scala
 trait PureDep {